Please review this page for answers to some of the most commonly asked questions about our studio and our practice.

 Prakasa is a Sanskrit word that simply means light, radiance or luminosity.
 It refers to the spiritual light which emanates from every human being....it is the sparkle in your eyes when you smile, the love filling your heart when you are happy.

 What is Yoga?

 Yoga is derived from the Sanskrit root "yug" which means "to unite or unify; to harness; to harmonize".
 The basic practice of yoga includes physical postures, breath awareness and meditation, which serve to bring the busy mind in harmony with the breath, the body and the spirit.
-When we experience inner peace, love and unity with our selves, all living things and the universe - that is yoga.
+When we experience inner peace, love and unity with ourselves, all living things and the universe - that is great yoga!

 Athletic style clothes that are comfortable and stretch when you move are best for yoga.
 Dress in layers, so you can remove or add layers as you warm up and cool down.
 T-shirts and shorts or sweats are also fine.
 Avoid stiff thick fabrics such as jeans or corduroy.